-Finding the public records you are looking for can be a very frustrating and time consuming task.
+Finding the public records in Texas you are looking for can be a very frustrating and time consuming task.
 There are so many different government offices and agencies that house the various types of public information and data that are available.
-Fortunately, though, there are many easy to use tools that are freely available online.
-Below is a basic guide to help people find public records sources in the state of Texas.
+Fortunately, there are many tools that are available for free to help you in your search.
+One example is your local public library.
+A good librarian should be able to help you find answers to your Texas public records questions.
+Additionally, Texas is a very transparent state and most government offices and agencies provide online access to digital databases of their public records.
+Below is a basic guide to help you find public records sources in the state of Texas.

 - Public Records